Edarth002/Edarth002/README.md

 Web Developer, Designer and tech writer
 ---------------------------------------

-Been Coding since two years
+Been Coding since two+ years

 *   🌍  I'm based in Nigeria
 *   🖥️  See my portfolio at [Arthuronyeanusi.com](http://arthur-onyeanusi.vercel.app)